 Kimchi is not only full of flavor but also very nutritious.
 In my opinion, they taste more complex than olives or capers.
-A good kimchi tastes tart and sweet and with a hint of fruity flavor from apple and pear.
+Good kimchi tastes tart and sweet and with a hint of fruity flavor from apple and pear.
 There are many types of kimchi and you can make them spicy of non-spicy.
 The non-spicy version is called white kimchi.

 Check out my Whole30 and Paleo kimchi recipe here.

 Kimchi is not only probiotic but also low-calorie and nutrient-dense.
 According to a study that eating kimchi can help people lose weight and percentage fat.